Summer Savings!

 3. Check pay rates

-Now you know how many hours you need to compensate an employee for during that payroll period.
-It’s time to determine the other half of the equation by figuring out what pay rate you should multiply that number by.
+After figuring out how many hours you need to compensate an employee, it’s time to determine the other half of the equation—the pay rate you should multiply that number by.
+Look at the pay rates on your payroll register.
+Are those numbers still current?

 This step is crucial, as you’ll use these pay rates to determine your employee’s gross wages.
 If this isn’t correct, your entire payroll will be off.